ultrabug/py3status/py3status/modules/README.md

-                             {icon} - a character representing the battery level, as defined by the 'blocks' and 'charging_character' parameters {percent} - the remaining battery percentage (previously '{}')
+                             {icon} - a character representing the battery level, as defined by the 'blocks' and 'charging_character' parameters {percent} - the remaining battery percentage (previously '{}') {time_remaining} - the remaining time until the battery is empty

                          Obsolete configuration parameters:
                              - mode : an old way to define 'format' parameter.
 The current behavior is: